VWO Testing

 3. Audience segmentation

-Advanced targeting helps you serve variations to specific user segments based on demographics, behavior patterns, or custom criteria to discover how different audience groups respond to variations.
-Look for tools that offer both pre-test segmentation (defining which users participate in your experiment) and post-test segmentation (analyzing results by user groups after completion).
+Look for tools that support both pre-test segmentation (which users participate in your experiment) and post-test segmentation (analyzing results by user groups after completion).

 VWO Segmentation